sajdoko/check-in-tracker-chrome-addon/README.md

 ## Overview

 This Google Chrome browser extension allows users to track the check-in times of employees by fetching data from a specified URL.
 The extension displays the check-in and check-out times, calculates the total working time, and presents the data in a table format within a popup window.
+Additionally, it now includes an automated feature to periodically check the URL for updates and provides notifications if the total working time reaches 8 hours.

 ## Features